firecat53/urlscan/README.rst

 context from around the URLs in the curses browser, and the '-d' flag removes duplicate URLs.
 Files can also be piped to urlscan using normal shell pipe
 mechanisms: `cat <something> | urlscan` or `urlscan < <something>`

+Instead of opening a web browser, the selected URL can be passed as the argument to a command using `--run <command>`.
+Alternatively, the URL can be piped to the command using `--run <command> --pipe`.

 Theming
 -------